-FOUNDATIONS OF ADVANCED MATH 2:00PM MWF SPRING 2010 SH 306
+FOUNDATIONS OF ADVANCED MATH 2:00PM MWF SPRING 2011 SH 309

-Instructor: Jonathan White

-E-Mail: JWhite@Coe.Edu

-Web Page: http://public.coe.edu/~jwhite/

-Office: Stuart 316

-Office Hours: 1:00-1:50 MWF and by appointment

-Office Phone: 399-8280

-Home Phone: 841-5111 (between 7am and 10pm)

-Text: The main text will be notes distributed as the semester proceeds, but the book Sets, may be useful for additional reference and is available from the bookstore.

-Functions, and Logic: An Introduction to Abstract Mathematics, 3rd ed., by Keith Devlin

-Problem Sets There will be several problem sets and gateway exams during the semester.
-Together these this class, and together will be worth 200 points (20% of the final grade)

-& Gateways: will be worth 200 points (20% of the final grade)

-Participation: Day-to-day class participation, presentations, and snap quizzes will be a prominent aspect of syllabus.

-Math Culture Math Culture Points will constitute 200 points (20% of the final grade).
-These will be earned are indicated in the schedule on the back side of this sheet.
+Instructor: Jonathan White E-Mail: JWhite@Coe.Edu Web Page: http://public.coe.edu/~jwhite/ Office: Stuart 316 Office Hours: MTWF 9:00-9:50am and by appointment Office Phone: 399-8280 Home Phone: 841-5111 (between 7am and 10pm) Text: The main text will be notes distributed as the semester proceeds.
+Problem Sets & Gateways: There will be several problem sets and gateway exams during the semester.
+Together these will be worth 200 points (20% of the final grade) Participation: Day-to-day class participation, presentations, and snap quizzes will be a prominent aspect of this class, and together will be worth 200 points (20% of the final grade) Math Culture Points: Math Culture Points will constitute 200 points (20% of the final grade).
+These will be earned through participation in various activities outside of class, as detailed on page 3 of this syllabus.
+Examlets: There will be four small in-class examlets administered during class time.
+The dates of these are indicated in the schedule on the back side of this sheet.
 These examlets will be worth 50 points (5% of the final grade) each.

-Points: through participation in various activities outside of class, as detailed on page 3 of this of this sheet.
+The final exam will be held during finals week at the date and time indicated on the back side of this sheet.
 The final will be worth 200 points (20% of the final grade).

-Examlets: There will be four small in-class examlets administered during class time.
-The dates of these

-The final exam will be held during finals week at the date and time indicated on the back side allowed only under extenuating circumstances, with documentation and advance notice when humanly possible.
+Grading: Grading will approximately follow a 90% A, 80% B, 70% C, 60% D scale.
+Makeups: For the sake of fairness to those who follow the schedule, makeups for examlets will be allowed only under extenuating circumstances, with documentation and advance notice when humanly possible.
 Late problem sets will generally not be accepted, and if accepted due to extenuating circumstances will generally be subject to a penalty of 20% of the possible points for each day past due.

-Grading: Grading will approximately follow a 90% A, 80% B, 70% C, 60% D scale.

-Makeups: For the sake of fairness to those who follow the schedule, makeups for examlets will be